lennox-codes/Comma-Sprinkler/README.md

 3. Apply rules 1 and 2 repeatedly until no new commas can be added using either of them.

-##Example
+## Example

-As an example, consider the text
+Consider the text below:

  `please sit spot. sit spot, sit. spot here now here.`